NVComputing/nvcomputingsite/resources/acsl/booleanalgebra.md

 <br>

 As many of us may know, booleans are an essential part of programming that can hold one of two values: `true` and `false`, which can be denoted as `1` and `0`.
-Booleans can take the form of either a variable (such as `s = true`) or an expression (like `5 < 36`, which evaluates to `true`).
+Booleans can take the form of either a variable (such as `s = true`) or an expression (like `$5 \less 36$`, which evaluates to `true`).
 These are most often used in if statements (formatted as `if (boolean condition)`), another essential piece of programming that allows us to perform different functions for different conditions.

 Boolean algebra is needed for digital circuits that make up a computer's hardware.